 On Lake Michigan, the Wisconsin Maritime Museum offers Maritime

-History Ghost Walks in October, covering shipwrecks, haunted lighthouses and unsolved mysteries.
+History Ghost Walks on Halloween weekend, covering shipwrecks, haunted lighthouses and unsolved mysteries.

-first and third Thursdays and Saturdays from May through October, with more during Halloween Week.
+September and October, with extra tours during Halloween Week.

 Sign up for our free weekly newsletter